microsoftarchive/iot-journey/docs/building-and-deploying-the-sample-solution.md

 - Double-click container01refdata to display the contents pane.

+***TBD - THE PROVISIONING SCRIPT NEEDS CREATE THE FOLDER AND FILE SHOWN BY THESE NEXT TWO STEPS***
 - On the contents pane, verify that the container has a folder named fabrikam.

 - Double-click the fabrikam folder and verify that it contains a file named buildingdevice.json.
-This file contains the reference data used by the warm path.
+This file contains the reference data used by the reporting element of the solution.

 ### Verifying the Azure SQL Database Configuration